Wolf children: Fate

 Several hundred Wolf children were discovered in Lithuania after the separation from Russia.
 In 2010, almost 100 still lived there.
 From the beginning of the 1990s on, Wolf children have fought for their German citizenship.
-They have their own association.
+They have their own association, the Edelweiß-Wolfskinder association.
 The Federal Office of Administration within the German Federal Ministry of the Interior long held that persons who left Königsberg territory after World War II had renounced their German citizenship.

 From January 1, 2008, on, compensation is granted by Lithuanian law for those persons who suffered on account of World War II and the Soviet occupation.
 Consequently, Wolf children get a small additional pension.
 In German laws, the Wolf children are not mentioned.
 From private sponsors they get a small quarterly stipend, organized by Wolfgang Freiherr von Stetten.

 Today, some Wolf children aim to learn the fate of their relatives, obtain German citizenship, reunite with their families, leave the country for Germany, and remain faithful to German culture.